-In 2013, we acquired intellectual property trademarked as SSP TechnologyTM, which relates to compounded formulations for the combination and administration of anti-inflammatory and anti-bacterial agents after the completion of an ocular surgery.
-SSP Technology allows for increased solubility of active pharmaceutical ingredients and the creation of small, uniform particle sizes, which allows these compounded formulations to be used as an intraoperative injectable or as a topical eye drop.
-Since our acquisition of this technology, we have continued its development to include additional active pharmaceutical ingredients, such as NSAIDs.
+In 2013, we acquired intellectual property trademarked as SSP Technology®, which relates to compounded formulations for the combination and administration of anti-inflammatory and anti-bacterial agents after the completion of an ocular surgery.
+SSP Technology allows for increased solubility of active pharmaceutical ingredients and the creation of small, uniform particle sizes, which enables these compounded formulations to be used as an intraoperative injectable or as a topical eye drop.
+Since the acquisition of our SSP Technology, we have continued the development of the platform to include additional active pharmaceutical ingredients, such as NSAIDs.